-Interestingly enough, these stylistic choices are partially a result of the sisters’ vocal limitations.
-They regularly talk about Bikini Kill as a primary inspiration, and originally planned to pursue a sound in a similar vein, but found that their voices didn’t mesh with that hard-and-fast riot grrrl sound.
+Interestingly enough, these stylistic choices are partially a result of Mercedes’ vocal limitations.
+They regularly talk about Bikini Kill as a primary inspiration, and originally planned to pursue a sound in a similar vein, but found that her voice didn’t mesh with that hard-and-fast riot grrrl sound.
 Instead, they have found (mostly) softer ways to convey that riot grrrl ethos.

-As you can see from the content warnings, the music may be dreamy but the subject matter is as real as it gets.
-The sisters draw from their personal lives, experiences in the music industry, and social issues to write songs that run the gamut from introspective to socially conscious.
+The music may be lush and dreamy, but the subject matter is as real as it gets.
+The siblings draw from their personal lives, experiences in the music industry, and social issues to write songs that run the gamut from introspective to socially conscious.
 “Gloomy Girl”—with its ocean of reverb and breathy melodies—snaps a beautiful still frame of the inward struggles of anxiety and depression, while “BWBB” can’t help but be much more aggressive.
-The sisters wrote that song the night that they learned about the assault and murder of Sarah Everard, and it is justifiably jagged.
+They wrote that song the night that they learned about the assault and murder of Sarah Everard, and it is justifiably jagged.

 That song, and others like “Bird Song” and “Take It Off”, address the uniquely messed-up experiences of being a woman in a man’s world, from the the trauma and survival of assault to the objectification of women.
 That’s the primary thread running through most of this music.
 The band’s name is a prompt for the listener to think about the “soft cults” they may unthinkingly belong or subscribe to, and whether those associations may have damaging effects on women and other underrepresented and marginalized groups.
 They’ve also been putting out a monthly zine, each issue dealing with an aspect of the struggles brought to light in their songs.
 There’s some really heartbreaking stuff in there, but there’s also hope and support.